telerik/winforms-docs/gridview/cells/formating-examples/style-property.md

 The GridViewCellInfo.__Style__ property gives direct access to the cell’s visual properties.
 It makes it possible to set styles to cells in runtime without using events like __CellFormatting__ or the __ConditionalFormattingObject__.

->note This approach lets you customize visual properties which are defined by the theme.
+>tip This approach lets you customize visual properties which are defined by the theme.
 All changes set this way will have a greater priority than the theme.
 >

 The first thing to do for using the cell’s __Style__ is to define what custom visual properties will use this cell.
 You can define that the cell will: